CalesChen/CalseChen/index.md

 You can use the [editor on GitHub](https://github.com/CalesChen/CalseChen.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-I am a Software Engineer with 2 years of industry experience.
+I am a Software Engineer with 3.5 years of industry experience.
 I graduated from Duke University with a M.S. in Computer Engineering and graduated from Huazhong University of Sci & Tech with major in Physics and minor in Computer Science.
-I am interested in building scalable and reliable distributed system.
+Currently, I am working in LinkedIn Pinot, an OLAP database.
+I am interested in building scalable and reliable distributed system for data infrastructure.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for